marcing20067/marcing20067.github.io/readme.md

 ## Documentation

-**NOTE: Remember that the target is invisible before the animation, which is, display: none.**
+**NOTE: Remember that the target is invisible before the animation, which is, opacity: 0.**

 ### Launch